groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/quick-start-guide.md

 ### Explanation
 - `Converter("./annual-review.pdf")`: Initializes the converter with the PDF file.
-- `ImageConvertOptions()`: Specifies the output format as image.
+- `converter.get_document_info().pages_count`: Retrieves the total number of pages in the source document.
-- `ImageFileType.PNG`: Sets the output image format to PNG.
+- `ImageConvertOptions()` with `format = ImageFileType.PNG`: Specifies the output format as PNG image.
-- `converter.convert_by_page("./converted-pages", png_convert_options)`: Converts the PDF file pages to PNG and saves output file in `converted-pages` folder.
+- The loop updates `png_convert_options.page_number` on each iteration (with `pages_count = 1`) and calls `converter.convert(...)` to write one PNG file per page into the `converted-pages` folder.

 ## Example 3: Convert files in archive

-In this example we'll convert documents packed into ZIP archive to PDF.
+In this example we'll convert the contents of a ZIP archive to PDF.
+GroupDocs.Conversion opens the archive, converts the files inside, and produces a single consolidated PDF that contains every converted document.
 You can download the app that we're going to buid [here](/conversion/python-net/_sample_files/getting-started/quick-start-guide/convert_files_in_archive.zip).

 {{< tabs "demo_app_convert_files_in_archive">}}
 {{< tab "convert_files_in_archive.py" >}}